 Travel light by packing less and doing laundry on vacation or while traveling.
-If you travel for more than a few days you should plan on doing laundry in the sink/tub of your hotel or B&B. This keeps the weight of your bag down so it is easier to carry or maneuver.
+If you travel for more than a few days, you should plan on doing laundry in the sink/tub of your hotel or B&B. This keeps your bag’s weight down, making it easier to carry or maneuver.
 Never done laundry by hand in a hotel sink?
 It’s pretty simple.
-Here’s a quick guide to doing laundry or washing clothes while on vacation.
+Here’s a quick guide to doing laundry or washing clothes in a hotel or while on vacation.

 Here’s How to do Laundry in Your Hotel Room